 - position the group as an employer of choice and ensure that all employees are appropriately rewarded, and treated fairly and with dignity at all times; and

 - establish robust and mutually beneficial relationships with customers, suppliers and contractors, through open communication to better understand and effectively deliver on their expectations.

-The successful existence of the group requires the continued cooperation and support of all its stakeholders.
-It is therefore critically important that stakeholders have trust and confidence in the group.
+SepHold actively evaluates the group’s engagement programmes and encourages a deliberate, consistent and systematic approach to stakeholder engagement.
+The group’s success requires the cooperation and support of all its stakeholders.
+Therefore, it is critically important that stakeholders have trust and confidence in the group.

-The needs that exist in many communities in South Africa present a daunting challenge and to this end, the company’s initiatives are aimed at achieving and sustaining positive social development and upliftment of the communities it operates in.
+In the past few years, Métier has contributed funds and/or its products to various projects within the greater KwaZulu-Natal area.
+The needs that of many South African communities present daunting challenges and, to this end, the company’s initiatives have been aimed at achieving and sustaining positive social development and upliftment of the communities it operates in.
 Métier realises that the biggest contribution it can make in breaking the poverty cycle is to invest in the education and support of our nation’s children.
 In response to the communities’ needs, Métier has demonstrated commitment through relevant and sustainable community engagement activities with a focus on educational initiatives and early development projects.
 The company’s charitable donations have been aimed at building schools, crèches and orphan villages.

 Enterprise and Supplier development programme